- MIS Tutorial

 Address: 350 Fifth Avenue, 34th floor New York, NY 10118-3299 USA Tel: +1-212-290-4700 Fax: +1-212-736-1300

-It becomes very useful information - the address of New York office of Human Rights Watch, a nonprofit, nongovernmental human rights organization.
+It becomes a very useful information - the address of New York office of Human Rights Watch, a non-profit, non-governmental human rights organization.

-An Information System is a system that gathers data and disseminates information with the sole purpose of providing information to its user.
+An Information System is a system that gathers data and disseminates information with the sole purpose of providing information to its users.

-Main object of an information system is to provide information to its users and Information systems vary according to the type of users that use the system.
+The main object of an information system is to provide information to its users.
+Information systems vary according to the type of users who use the system.

-A Management Information System is an information system that evaluates, analyzes and processes an organization's data to produce meaningful and useful information on which the management will take right decision to ensure future growth of the organization.
+A Management Information System is an information system that evaluates, analyzes, and processes an organization's data to produce meaningful and useful information based on which the management can take right decisions to ensure future growth of the organization.

 "Information can be recorded as signs, or transmitted as signals.
 Information is any kind of event that affects the state of a dynamic system that can interpret the information.

-Data is unprocessed facts and figures.
-Plain collected data, as raw facts cannot help in decision making.
-However, data is the raw material that is organized, structured and interpreted to create useful information systems.
+Data can be described as unprocessed facts and figures.
+Plain collected data as raw facts cannot help in decision-making.
+However, data is the raw material that is organized, structured, and interpreted to create useful information systems.

 "Information is a data that has been processed into a form that is meaningful to recipient and is of real or perceived value in the current or the prospective action or decision of recipient."

-Objective measures or tests: An experimental test was conducted on the subject and data was collected.
+Objective measures or tests − An experimental test is conducted on the subject and the data is collected.